 Resignation is a form of closing-down.
 Acceptance is an opening-up.
 To cultivate acceptance means practicing opening our heart when it wants to close.

 Pain is always an opportunity to open up more; but this requires skill, not just ambition.
-Being a pain junkie will not transform you.
+Constant exposure to pain will not transform you.
 It’s being able to learn from pain that helps us to grow.

 To do this requires inner and outer boundaries.
 If we open our heart when it’s dangerous to do so and if we don’t look out for ourselves, we will get hurt more and shut down again.